 All the coefficients of correlation are high, and we have the same properties that we found for operators.
 We can confirm that the duration of partners, the number of contracts, and the duration of partners increase when the duration of contractors increases.
 After this first step, we introduce a new variable, the age of companies.
 We have data of about 16 years, so we can assume that the time when a company appeared can influence the path it follows, and this time can be linked to resilience.
 We are now considering the age of the companies, and we realize another analysis.
-To create groups, we can find that they are three peak periods on figure (18), which is the average number of contracts per companies.
+To create groups, we can find that they are three different periods on figure (18), which is the average number of contracts per companies.
 As a consequence, we choose to divide our companies into three groups.